HEPCloud/contrib/config_template/EL9/README.md

     * decision_engine.jsonnet is the top level Decision Engine configuration (merge it with your version)
     * glideinwms.libsonnet is the GlideinWMS (pressure-based provisioner) configuration file

-Most of the files contain `@TEMPLARE...@` placeholders that need to be changed to reflect your specific setup.
+Most of the files contain `@TEMPLATE...@` placeholders that need to be changed to reflect your specific setup.
 E.g. Assuming a Decision Engine colocated with User pool and Scheduler on `host1.domain` and a GlideinWMS Factory on `host2.domain`, you can use the following:
 ```